 To read our sustainability policy in full click here

-On the showground this year you will begin to see how we are making positive changes with the support of our sponsors, suppliers, and exhibitors.
+On the showground you will have begun to see how we are making positive changes with the support of our sponsors, suppliers, and exhibitors.
 We have been talking to them about our aspirations for the show and understanding how we can achieve them together.

-Our waste contractor, MJ Church, will divert all event waste from landfill by sorting the waste to remove all recyclable items.
-Anything that cannot be recycled is then taken to the waste for energy plant where the energy will be recovered as electricity.
+Our waste contractor, MJ Church, diverted all event waste from landfill by sorting the waste to remove all recyclable items.
+Anything that couldn't be recycled was then taken to the waste for energy plant where the energy was recovered as electricity.

-Our generators across the site will be running on 100% HVO fuel, and our catering outlets have been asked to ensure that all packaging materials are recyclable.
-We are trying to eliminate single-use plastic, encouraging our volunteers and visitors to bring their own reusable water-bottles which they can refill at our water points.
-This simple change to the way we are working will mean that we are not buying and then disposing of around 30,000 disposable water bottles that were used by our staff and volunteers at previous events.
-Our volunteer jackets will be made from 100% recycled materials too.
+Our generators across the site were run on 100% HVO fuel, and our catering outlets were asked to ensure that all packaging materials were recyclable.
+We tried to eliminate single-use plastic, encouraging our volunteers and visitors to bring their own reusable water-bottles which they were able to refill at our water points.
+This simple change to the way we are working will mean that we are not buying and then disposing of around 30,000 disposable water bottles each year that were used by our staff and volunteers at previous events.
+Our volunteer jackets were made from 100% recycled materials too.

-Our focus for the 2022 show will be measuring our impact, and we look forward to sharing our plans with you for 2023 and beyond as we further develop our strategy.
+Our focus for the 2022 show was measuring our impact, and, with that done, we look forward to sharing our plans with you for 2023 and beyond as we further develop our strategy.